 When one of these out of control or violent home invaders encounters your safe room, they may try to break down the door, even if they know you’re inside.
 Hopefully you’ve fortified the doors and installed a strong deadbolt so it’s difficult to kick down.
 Your typical bedroom door is going to get kicked in very quickly in this situation.
 As stated above, have a heavy piece of furniture that can be slid in front of the door also to make it even more difficult to access the room.

+If you do decide you need to shoot, you want to do it quickly and efficiently.
+Before you do so, if you still have a secured door between yourself and the criminal, you should make sure that whoever’s on the other side of that door is in fact a hostile.
 If you’re 100% sure that whoever’s outside is not the police coming to your rescue, you might want to try shooting through the door.
 Before you do so, make sure your family are well way from the door and off to the side of it, ideally lying down (in case there’s some kind of ricochet or the home invaders shoot back through the door).
 Move your family to the least likely area of the room for bullets to strike.

 Use A Siren To Scare Away Home Invaders